flutter/website/src/docs/release/breaking-changes/add-showAutocorrectionPromptRect.md

 ---
-title: New method `showAutocorrectionPromptRect` added to `TextInputClient`
+title: showAutocorrectionPromptRect method added to TextInputClient
-description: A new method void showAutocorrectionPromptRect(int start, int end) was added to the TextInputClient interface
+description: A new method, void showAutocorrectionPromptRect(int start, int end), was added to the TextInputClient interface
 ---

 ## Summary

-A new method `void showAutocorrectionPromptRect(int start, int end)` was added to the `TextInputClient` interface.
+A new method,`void showAutocorrectionPromptRect(int start, int end)`, was added to the `TextInputClient` interface.

 ## Context